 Year 1 marks do not contribute to the final degree class awarded.
-However, you must pass the exams in Year 1 in order to progress to Year 2, and supervisors may refer to marks gained in Year 1 when writing references.
+However, you must pass the modules in Year 1 in order to progress to Year 2, and supervisors may refer to marks gained in Year 1 when writing references.
 Exams are usually multiple choice format.
 Assessed coursework in the form of essays, practicals, and related tasks provides valuable feedback towards optimal performance in Year 2 and beyond.

 Year 2 is examined through exams (mainly multiple choice) held in the spring and summer terms, and assessed coursework in the form of essays and practical reports.
 Progression from Year 2 to Year 3 of the MSci requires an average mark of 55% in Year 2.

 Year 3 includes a literature survey, two advanced modules, pathway-specific modules, and modules in Advanced Research Methods and Year 3 Research Project.